Swap to Oracle lv9

 Vision & General Gameplay

-Before I start talking about where you should exactly place your wards as a support or any role you're playing as, I want to give insight about certain topics that alot players forget or are not aware of.
+Before I start talking about where you should exactly place your wards as a support or any role for that matter, I want to give some insight about certain topics that alot of players forget or are not aware of.

-Vision is information of the map that your enemy team may not know about, basically you're talking about advantages.
+Vision is information of the map that your enemy team may not know about, therefore you're talking about advantages.
+Having vision around objectives means you have more control over the situation.

 - What you're risking